 A number of treaties and conventions have been promulgated based on the UDHR, stating the principle that all people in any kind of detention or prison must “be treated in a humane manner and with respect for the inherent dignity of the human person.”1 The declaration of the inherent dignity of all people is the foundation of human rights doctrine and stands in stark contradiction to societies’ historical treatment of law breakers and the imprisoned.

 In ancient Greece, “infamous” criminals were not allowed to appear in court, make public speeches or serve in the army.
-Criminals in Rome could be denied voting rights or the ability to hold public office.2 In medieval Europe, infamous criminals suffered “civil death” which resulted in the deprivation of ...
+Criminals in Rome could be denied voting rights or the ability to hold public office.2 In medieval Europe, infamous criminals suffered “civil death” which resulted in the deprivation of all rights, ...

 by Corey Weinstein, MD